 - How would this position help you advance your career?

-Another approach to learn about a candidate’s professional objectives is to ask, “Where do you see yourself in five years?”
-The answer to this question will indicate not only if the candidate plans to continue with your business but also how much he or she already knows about it.
+Another approach to learning about a candidate’s professional objectives is to ask, “Where do you see yourself in five years?”
+The answer question will indicate if the candidate plans to continue with your business and how much they already know about it.

 Every interviewer’s objective is to hire a dependable employee.
-You want a candidate that will come up on time and give his or her best to every project.
-You’re looking for someone who follows your organization’s policies and processes and is trustworthy with corporate resources.
+You want a candidate that will come up on time and give their best to every project.
+In addition, you’re looking for someone who follows your organization’s policies and processes and is trustworthy with corporate resources.

 Trustworthiness is a crucial soft talent, but it is tough to assess in an interview.
 What you’re searching for in a candidate is evidence of reliability in a previous performance.
 An inquiry about reliability might begin with: How would you define your work ethic?

-After that, ask the applicant to describe a circumstance in which she had to go above and beyond the call of duty to complete a task.
-If required, get clarity on the candidate’s work duties at the time this occurrence happened.
+After that, ask the applicant to describe a circumstance where she had to go call of duty to complete a task.
+If required, get clarity on the candidate’s work duties when this occurrence happens.

-Creativity is the ultra-crucial quality to check when you evaluate interviewee, and it depends upon your interview techniques how you figure out the creativity level of the interviewee.
+Creativity is the ultra-crucial quality to check when you evaluate interviewees, and it depends upon your interview techniques and how you figure out the creativity level of the interviewee.

-The terms “thinking outside the box” and “drawing outside the lines” have become meaningless cliches, but the ability to think creatively is a highly desired soft talent in today’s employment market.
+“thinking outside the box” and “drawing outside the lines” have become meaningless cliches.
+Still, the ability to think creatively is a highly desired soft talent in today’s employment market.

-Managers need adaptable team members who can use their talents in a range of circumstances and solve unforeseen challenges with ease and confidence.
+Managers need adaptable team members who can use their talents in various circumstances and solve unforeseen challenges with ease and confidence.
 Here’s an example of a question to assess your candidate’s creativity:

-Begin by mentioning how your business is constantly striving to accomplish more – sometimes with less.
-Then, ask the applicant to tell you about a moment when he or she assisted a recent project or helped it become quicker, wiser, more efficient, or less expensive.
+Begin by mentioning how your business constantly strives to accomplish more – sometimes with less.
+Then, ask the applicant to tell you about a moment when they assisted a recent project or helped it become quicker, wiser, more efficient, or less expensive.

 This question will pique the interest of strong job prospects, who will be ready to offer their innovative ideas.
 Another approach is to ask applicants to describe a moment when they had to tackle a difficult challenge at work.
 Request as much information as possible, including project timelines and budget.

-A good job applicant is one who has great organizational abilities and is exceptional at time management, regardless of the service or product your business provides. he/she will express the same in a job interview.
+A good job applicant has great organizational abilities and is exceptional at time management, regardless of your business’s service or product.
+They will express the same in a job interview.

 Although our society has long admired the notion of multitasking, a new study shows that completing many activities at once does not imply doing them successfully.

 For example, a 2005 study done by the Institute of Psychiatry at the University of London discovered that workers who are distracted by emails and phone calls had an IQ drop that is more than double that of marijuana smokers.
-When you attempt to complete two distinct activities, such as sending an email and listening to a presentation, your brain is unable to comprehend both and properly encode them into your short-term memory.
+When you attempt to complete two different activities, such as sending an email and listening to a presentation, your brain cannot comprehend both and properly encode them into your short-term memory.

-When information is not stored in short-term memory, it cannot be transferred to long-term memory for subsequent recollection.
+When information is not stored in short-term memory, it cannot transfer to long-term memory for subsequent recollection.

-Another study conducted by researchers at the University of California, Irvine.
-They discovered that office workers needed an average of 25 minutes to recover from interruptions such as receiving phone calls or responding to emails before returning to their original activity.
-According to a 2007 New York Times story, excessive multitasking costs the American economy $650 billion in lost time and production each year.
+Another study was conducted by researchers at the University of California, Irvine.
+They discovered that office workers needed 25 minutes to recover from interruptions such as receiving phone calls or responding to emails before returning to their original activity.
+According to a 2007 New York Times story, excessive multitasking costs the American economy $650 billion in lost time and production.